jevi061/ops/README.md

   task-name:
     # command or script of the task
     command:
+    # transfer file or directory between local and server
+    transfer:
     # task description
     desc:
     # run on local or remote, type: boolean